LPvdT/git-for-colleagues/docs/branches/merge_rebase.md

     commit id: "r_dev_3" type: HIGHLIGHT
 ```

-!!! question "When to use `git rebase` over `git merge`?"
+??? question "When to use `git rebase` over `git merge`?"
+    **`git rebase` is destructive**

     First and foremost, `rebase` has some inherent dangers for beginners.
-The short version is that, among other things, `rebase` is *destructive*; which can be catastrophic in a *DevOps* workflow, whereas `merge` is not.
+The short version is that, among other things, `rebase` is *destructive*; which can be catastrophic in a *DevOps* workflow, as you cannot reverse the changes, whereas `merge` is not.
 Therefore, it is safer for beginners to stick to `merge`.
-Also, as a general rule of thumb, never `rebase` when working in public repositories.
+Also, as a general rule of thumb, never `rebase` when working in public repositories with other contributors.

+    **`git rebase` can be clear- and clean-looking**

     Having said that, using `rebase` over `merge` allows for a much cleaner, and linear, project history.
 This, in turn, makes commands like `git log` and `git bisect` easier to navigate with.
 Furthermore, one of the best features of `rebase` is the `i` flag, which triggers an interactive rebase.
 This allows the developer to clean up the commit history while rebasing.
 Learn more about it [here](https://www.sitepoint.com/git-interactive-rebase-guide/).